zahrabashir98/Association-Rules-Mining/README.md

 # Association-Rules-Mining

 This is CMPUT 690(data mining course) assignment.
-This assignment is about mining for association rules.
+This assignment is about mining for association rules as fast as we can!
 We were asked to implement the `Apriori algorithm` as published in the paper:

 Rakesh Agrawal, Ramakrishnan Srikant, Fast Algorithms for Mining Association Rules, (Proc.
 20th Int.
 Conf.
 Very Large Data Bases, VLDB, 1994).
 Link to the paper: [Click Here.](http://rakesh.agrawal-family.com/papers/vldb94apriori.pdf)